VirtusLab/git-machete/docs/source/cli_help/hooks.rst

         2. what is the fork point --- the place where the rebased history diverges from the upstream history,
         3. what branch is rebased.

-    If the hook returns a non-zero exit code, the entire rebase is aborted.
+    If the hook returns a non-zero exit code, an error is raised and the entire rebase is aborted.

     Note: this hook is independent from git's standard ``pre-rebase hook``.
     If machete-pre-rebase returns zero, the execution flow continues to ``git rebase``, which may also run ``pre-rebase hook`` if present.